-6 Conclusion
+5 Conclusion

-The analysis of incidents reported to Energy Safety indicates that members of the general public are most affected by incidents resulting in a fatality.
+The analysis of incidents reported to Energy Safety over the ten year period from 1 July 2005 to 30 June 2015 indicates that members of the general public and workers in the workplace are equally affected by incidents resulting in a fatality.
+Historically however, this trend showed that members of the general public appear to be more at risk in this category.
 There are significant risks for workers and specifically electrical workers, but these risks are mitigated by workplace safety guidelines and legislation.
 It is therefore important to continue to focus on electrical safety in the general community.
-This has previously been achieved through tailored advertising programs encouraging the safe use of electricity and the ensuring that work is carried out by licenced electrical contractors.
+This has previously been achieved through tailored advertising programs encouraging the safe use of electricity and ensuring that work is carried out by licenced electrical contractors.

-Electrical accidents have shown a decrease over the reporting period.
-The declining trends in this category may be attributed to improved work practices as a result of improvements in the electrical installation standards and other electrical guidelines issued by EnergySafety.
+The number of electrical accidents has shown a significant decrease over the reporting period.
+The declining trends in this category may be attributed to improved work practices as a result of improvements in the electrical installation standards and other electrical guidelines issued by Energy Safety.

-The reporting of electric shocks has also indicated that the majority of the incidents involve members of the public.
+The majority off electric shocks appear to occur in the general community.
 This again substantiates the need for education and awareness programs or advertising that will help prevent serious incidents.